 Batton has served on the Intercollegiate Horse Show Association Board of Directors since 1984, first as a Regional President, then chair of numerous committees, and has served as National Steward since 2001.
 Serving on the Board of the American Polocrosse Association for many years, she also coached the Dartmouth Polocrosse Club.
 In 1990, Batton's book on the sport was published, Polocrosse: Australian Made, Internationally Played.

 A 1983 graduate from Lake Erie College in Ohio, Batton earned a bachelor's degree in Equine Studies before earning a master's degree in Communications at Fairleigh Dickinson University in 1989.
-Sally and her family live right at the college equine facility located in Etna, NH.
-Sally is also the President of the IHSA Professional Horseman's Association chapter and is President and Founder of the Athletic Equestrian League.
+She is also the President of the IHSA Professional Horseman's Association chapter and is President and Founder of the Athletic Equestrian League.
 Batton is a USHJA Certified Trainer.